Are you looking for a city that will leave you impressed and inspired? Look no further than Medellin, Colombia.

 Find Out More!

 Medellin was our last stop during the ten months we spent in Latin America in 2019.
-You can learn about some of the other places we visited in Our Top 10 Latin America Highlights: 2019.
+You can learn about some of the other places we visited in Our Top 10 Latin America Travel Experiences.

-You can also find out how much these ten months of travel cost in Our 2019 Latin American Travel Costs.
+You can also find out how much these ten months of travel cost in Wind and Whim’s 2019 Travel Costs – Latin America.